Secret Story 7 (Portuguese season): Cátia

 Cátia is 29 and comes from Ponta Delgada, Azores Islands.
 She is ready to give us a lot of laughs thanks to her fast talking and accent.
 She has a twin sister, with whom she works along as assistants of a veterinary clinic.
-She doesn't have a boyfriend since it's difficult for her to find someone cool in the middle of nowhere, but she is ready perhaps to fall in love inside the house.
+She doesn't have a boyfriend since it is difficult for her to find someone cool in the middle of nowhere, but she is ready perhaps to fall in love inside the house.
 She was evicted on Day 36.